Public Amenity

 If you are out and about in the Western Bay of Plenty you may spot Arbor Care maintaining roadside trees.
 With over 122 kilometres of state highway and 1,040km of local roads, in Western Bay alone, there are a lot of road-side trees to maintain.

-The trees in Te Puke’s main street date back to the original planting of 1913, and were part the upgrade that added street lighting to the town centre.
-The planting includes linden and silver birth.
-The Puriri tree in the central plot was planted to commemorate the start of World War One.
+• The trees in Te Puke’s main street date back to the original planting of 1913, and were part of the upgrade that added street lighting to the town centre.
+The Puriri trees in the central plot was planted to commemorate the start of World War One.

 Arbor Care provide arborist services to all public amenity spaces in the Matamata-Piako district.
 You’ll see the Arbor Care team taking care of trees at parks, on roadsides and at all Council facilities in and around Matamata, Morrinsville and Te Aroha.